Wikikiki.com 20240919 180433 00001

 Also Read: Lebanon Pager Explosions: 9 killed and More than 300 Injured

-The Lebanon explosion news focuses on these devices, which were employed by Hezbollah, the Lebanese militant group, in their war-time emergency communication system.
+The Lebanon news focuses on these devices, which were employed by Hezbollah, the Lebanese militant group, in their war-time emergency communication system.

 According to reports, many of these devices particularly pagers and ICOM V82 walkie-talkies were booby-trapped with explosives.